Abridged from the 5 Star

 THE WILLOW CHRONICLE, VOL. 3

-Within The Willow Chronicle is an epic, three-volume, coming of age story that begins in Whirlwinds, Waves, and Willow, followed by At Sea, concluding with Found and Lost in Paradise.
+Within The Willow Chronicle is an epic, three-volume, coming of age story that begins in Whirlwinds, Waves, and Willow, is followed by At Sea, and concludes with Found and Lost in Paradise.

 THE WILLOW CHRONICLE, VOL. 3

-Within The Willow Chronicle is an epic, three-volume, coming of age story that begins in Whirlwinds, Waves, and Willow, followed by At Sea, concluding with Found and Lost in Paradise.
+Within The Willow Chronicle is an epic, three-volume, coming of age story that begins in Whirlwinds, Waves, and Willow, is followed by At Sea, and concludes with Found and Lost in Paradise.

 At Sea, a character-driven work of Literary Fiction, finds two young American women who have begun a great adventure in 1956 by escaping from the puritanical world of small town America to what they hope is a liberating world of French Polynesia aboard a stolen, 60-foot yawl.